Bolivar Art Center

 The new home of the School will be a 21st century research laboratory that fosters collaborative, interdisciplinary projects.
 Student and faculty studios will be housed in close promixity to state-of-the-art new media labs, a multipurpose 3-D fabrication lab, a photography suite, a ceramics facility, printmaking shop, wood shop, metal shop, as well as drawing, painting and design workshops.
 There will be spaces that foster experimental and cross-disciplinary conversations and critiques.
 Faculty and students should find the Bolivar Building to be both larger but also more intimate than the Reynolds Building and without Reynolds' structural and environmental issues.

-In addition, the Bolivar Building is just on the edge of campus, near the College of Education, surrounded by ample parking, and in the heart of an entertainment and restaurant row.
+In addition, the Bolivar Art Center is just on the edge of campus, near the College of Education, surrounded by ample parking, and in the heart of an entertainment and restaurant row.
 The School will be in short walking distance from microbreweries, burger and pizza joints, diners, Korean, African, Mediterranean, and Indian bistros, just to name a few.